apache/accumulo-website/_docs-unreleased/development/sampling.md

 ## Configuring

-Inorder to use sampling, an Accumulo table must be configured with a class that implements `org.apache.accumulo.core.sample.Sampler` along with options for that class.
-For guidance on implementing a Sampler see that interface's javadoc.
-Accumulo provides a few implementations out of the box.
-For information on how to use the samplers that ship with Accumulo look in the package `org.apache.accumulo.core.sample` and consult the javadoc of the classes there.
-See the [sampling example][example] for examples of how to configure a Sampler on a table.
+In order to use sampling, an Accumulo table must be configured with a class that implements [Sampler] along with options for that class.
+For guidance on implementing a Sampler, see the [Sampler interface javadoc][Sampler].
+Accumulo provides a few implementations of Sampler out of the box.
+For information on how to use the samplers that ship with Accumulo, look in the package [org.apache.accumulo.core.client.sample][sample-package] and consult the javadoc of the classes there.
+See the [sampling example][example] for examples of how to configure a [Sampler] on a table.

-Once a table is configured with a sampler all writes after that point will generate sample data.
-For data written before sampling was configured sample data will not be present.
+Once a table is configured with a [Sampler], all writes after that point will generate sample data.
+For data written before sampling was configured, sample data will not be present.
 A compaction can be initiated that only compacts the files in the table that do not have sample data.
-The example readme shows how to do this.
+The [sampling example][example] shows how to do this.

 If the sampling configuration of a table is changed, then Accumulo will start generating new sample data with the new configuration.
 However old data will